rahulsm27/project_dvc/README.md

 Fetches the latest matching versions for dependencies and updates the lock file with the new versions.
 This is similar to deleting the poetry.lock file and running poetry install again

 6. poetry install --only main --syn

-# command to update only main dependencies and not test
+Command to update only main dependencies and not test

 If there is already a poetry.lock file as well as a pyproject.toml file when you run poetry install, it means either you ran the install command before, or someone else on the project ran the install command and committed the poetry.lock file to the project (which is good).